hpc/charliecloud/doc/ch-run_desc.rst

     label for :code:`ch-run` peer group (implies :code:`--join`; default: see below)

+  :code:`--no-expand`
+    do not expand variables when using :code:`--set-env`

   :code:`--no-home`
     do not bind-mount your home directory (by default, your home directory is mounted at :code:`/home/$USER` in the container)